Filipe Martins is an athlete in the Men's Physique category who started competing this year and is already getting

-I basically follow an adaptation training, and I say adaptation because thank God I was lucky to be accompanied by a professional, who besides my PT, my master and my friend, is also a very attentive professional.
+I basically follow an adaptation training, and I say adaptation because thank God I was lucky to be accompanied by a professional, who in addition to my PT, my master and my friend, is also a very attentive professional.

-That is, my training comes in phases, phases that our body goes through for a whole year, with ups and downs obviously, and which aims to get around the breaks that our body gives.
+In other words, my training comes in phases, phases that our body goes through for a whole year, with ups and downs obviously, and which aims to get around the breaks our body gives.

-We usually work with 15 reps, but I myself am not an apologist for using the same type of training for a long time, as our bodies stop assimilating so easily when we get too used to a routine.
+We usually work with repetitions 15, but I myself am not an apologist for using the same type of training for a long time, as our body ceases to assimilate so easily when it gets too used to a routine.

 Leg training example